Perinatal Mental Health

 Perinatal Mental Health Therapy

-Pregnancy and early parenthood can be beautiful—and still feel difficult.
-If you’re overwhelmed, anxious, emotionally drained, or not feeling like yourself, you’re not failing.
-You’re human.
+Pregnancy and early parenthood can be beautiful and still feel difficult.
+If you feel overwhelmed, anxious, emotionally drained, or not like yourself, you are not failing.
+You are human.

-Maybe you feel anxious all the time.
-You cry for no clear reason.
-You feel disconnected from yourself, or like you’re going through the motions.
-You might even feel guilty for struggling—because you think you should be grateful.
+You might feel anxious most of the time.
+You may cry without a clear reason.
+You may feel disconnected from yourself or like you are just going through the motions.
+You might even feel guilty for struggling because you think you should feel grateful.

-When you’re already holding so much, trying to “push through” can start to feel impossible.
+When you are already holding so much, trying to push through can start to feel impossible.
 You deserve support that meets you where you are.

 pregnancy